triton-inference-server/server/docs/customization_guide/deploy.md

 ##### `backend-config=<backend>,additional-dependency-dirs=<string>`

 This is an optional Windows feature that enables Triton to search custom dependency directories when loading a specific backend.
+The user can input these directories as a string of semicolon-separated paths.
 These directories are programmatically prepended to the process's PATH and are removed when the backend is loaded successfully.
 Windows will search PATH last in its search sequence, so be cautious that no untrusted files of same name exist